Foundations in Manual Therapy: Voice and Swallowing Disorders

 You may cancel your registration up to 14 days before the seminar, subject to a $50 processing fee.
 If you need to cancel less than 14 days before the seminar, you may transfer your registration to another workshop.
 Otherwise, you will forfeit the full registration fee.
 Refunds will be processed within 30 days of receipt of your refund request and issued to the original payment method.
 Regardless of timing, all refunds for credit card payments will also be reduced by the actual Merchant Fees charged to merchants.
 The credit card processing company does not refund this fee to the merchant, and it typically amounts to 3% of the purchase price.
 The actual transaction form, which shows your purchase and the merchant's fees, will be sent to you before the refund is processed, so you can view the fee above.

-We reserve the right to cancel any seminar based upon minimum class enrollment requirements or another emergency, in which case the tuition fee will be returned in full within 30 days of the canceled event.
+We reserve the right to cancel any seminar due to minimum class enrollment requirements or another emergency, in which case the tuition fee will be refunded in full within 30 days of the canceled event.
 Foundations in Manual Therapy Seminars is not responsible for any guaranteed/prepaid airline/hotel reservations.
 Before booking your travel, you are advised to email or call to confirm the class.

 Any grievances or concerns regarding Foundations in Manual Therapy Seminars should be made to: